eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

         action,
         path,
         dittoHeaders,
-        value
+        value,
+        status
     );
 }
 ```

-The result of the function has to be an JavaScript object in [Ditto Protocol](protocol-overview.html), that's where the helper
+The result of the function has to be a JavaScript object in [Ditto Protocol](protocol-overview.html) or an array of
-method `Ditto.buildDittoProtocolMsg` can help: it explicitly defines which parameters are required for the Ditto Protocol
+such JavaScript objects.
+That's where the helper method `Ditto.buildDittoProtocolMsg` is useful: it explicitly
+defines which parameters are required for the Ditto Protocol message.
-message.

 ### Mapping outgoing messages